Community mourns Santa Clarita teen who died from brain tumor

 A community in Santa Clarita gathered Saturday to mourn the death, as well as celebrate the life, of a teenager who succumbed to a brain tumor earlier this month.

-Sarah Emily Donegan, 13, was first diagnosed with glioblastoma in January of 2018, her family said.
+Sarah Emma-Lee Donegan, 13, was first diagnosed with glioblastoma in January of 2018, her family said.

 Two years and four months later, her battle with the cancer came to an end on May 16.

-Note: Correction: A previous version of this story misspelled Donegan’s middle name.
-This post has been updated.